-Although his line was by on means impregnable.
-The bulk of his forces were deployed to cover his centre, marked by a crossroads just to the north of La Haye Sainte, and right, where the ridge curved south towards the chateau and farm of Hougoumont.
-His left, towards Papelotte and La Haye, was less strongly defended, although Wellington hoped that the gap would be filled by Prussian troops, marching from the east under Marshal Blucher, as the day went on.
+Although his line was by no means impregnable.
+The bulk of his forces were deployed to cover his centre, marked by a crossroads just to the north of La Haye Sainte.
+On the ridge curved south towards the chateau and farm of Hougoumont.
+Papelotte and La Haye, was less strongly defended, although Wellington hoped that the gap would be filled by Prussian troops.
+They were marching from the east under Marshal Blucher, as the day went on.

-By 3pm the immediate threat to Wellington’s centre had passed, although an hour later British infantry were presented with the amazing sight of nearly 4,000 French horsemen coming towards them.
-The infantry immediately ‘formed square’ to create solid fortresses out of which musket fire could be poured to disrupt and cavalry charge.
+By 3pm the immediate threat to Wellington’s centre had passed.
+An hour later, British infantry were presented with the amazing sight of nearly 4,000 French horsemen coming towards them.
+The infantry immediately ‘formed square’ to create solid fortresses, which musket fire could be poured to disrupt and cavalry charge.

 At 6pm he ordered his remaining reserve (seven battalions of the Imperial Guard) to advance across ground to the right of Hougoumont.
-They did so with superb discipline, despite coming under intense artillery fire, but as they approached the ridge they encountered British infantry that had been sheltering on the reserve slope.
+They did so with superb discipline, despite coming under intense artillery fire.
+As they approached the ridge they encountered British infantry that had been sheltering on the reserve slope.

-The battle, in Wellington’s own words, was ‘the nearest run thing you ever saw in your life’, but it was decisive.
+The battle, in Wellington’s own words, was “the nearest run thing you ever saw in your life”, but it was decisive.
 At a cost to the allies of about 22,000 casualties, Napoleon’s dream of a restored empire lay shattered.